vedala/kalyanv_blog/_drafts/2021-02-05-deploy-application-to-aws-using-aws-cli-part-2-initial-setup.md

         ln -s $HOME/bin/aws-cli/aws-completer .
         ```

-    - Configure AWS CLI to use the IAM user credentials that we created in an earlier step:
+    - Configure AWS CLI to use the IAM user credentials that we downloaded in an earlier step:
         - Run command `aws configure`:
             - Enter Access Key ID
             - Enter Secret Access Key
             - Enter region

 ## Install jq

+If not already present, install `jq` utility on your local machine from the [jq website](https://stedolan.github.io/jq/download/).

 ## Create Application Repository